Ritesh001-Git/docker-cheat-sheet/README.md

 `docker volume rm $(docker volume ls --filter "dangling=true" -q)` | remove all volumes having an id equal to any of the ids returned from *'$(...)'* list | `docker volume rm $(docker volume ls --filter "dangling=true" -q)`

 ### Networks
+Docker networks enable communication between containers and external systems.
+They provide isolation, service discovery, and secure connectivity.
+Different network drivers (bridge, host, overlay, etc.) support various deployment scenarios, from single-host applications to multi-host clusters.
+### Docker Network Types

+Docker provides different network drivers to control how containers communicate with each other and with external systems.
+Each network type serves a specific use case.

+#### Bridge Network
+The bridge network is the default network driver for Docker containers.
+Containers connected to a bridge network can communicate with each other using container names.
+It provides isolation from the host network and is commonly used for single-host applications and microservices.

+**Use case:** Local development, container-to-container communication on the same host.

+#### Host Network
+In the host network mode, the container shares the host machine’s network stack directly.
+This removes network isolation and avoids port mapping, resulting in better network performance.

+**Use case:** High-performance networking scenarios where minimal latency is required.

+#### None Network
+The none network disables all networking for the container.
+Containers have no external network access and cannot communicate with other containers.

+**Use case:** Security-sensitive workloads or batch jobs that do not require network connectivity.

+#### Overlay Network
+Overlay networks allow containers running on different Docker hosts to communicate with each other.
+This network type is used with Docker Swarm and supports multi-host container communication.

+**Use case:** Distributed applications and clustered environments.

+These network drivers allow Docker to support a wide range of application architectures, from standalone containers to distributed microservices.

 #### Docker Network Management